exakat/php-dictionary/dictionary.rst

 Extensions
 ----------

 Extensions are a custom way to add features to software.
+Extension is a very generic concept, with broad usage.

 + PHP extensions
 + Extensions (concept)